-The tutorials below, authored and narrated by vera viana, show examples of how to model* the Archimedeans that are convex quasiregular polyhedra: the cuboctahedron and the icosidodecahedron.
+The tutorials below, authored and narrated by vera viana, show examples of how to model* the Archimedeans that are convex quasiregular polyhedra: the cuboctahedron (from the cube and from the regular octahedron) and the icosidodecahedron (from the regular dodecahedron).
 These and other examples are included in my Doctoral Thesis.

 Each face in a quasiregular polyhedron is surrounded by faces of another type and all dihedral angles are equal.
 Quasiregular polyhedra are isogonal and isotoxal and their vertex figures are equal, cyclic, and equiangular .
 Every quasiregular polyhedron admits a system of equatorial polygons, each of which is inscribed in a great circle of the circunsphere.

 There are only two convex quasiregular polyhedra: the cuboctahedron and the icosidodecahedron, and their equatorial polygons are, respectively, regular hexagons and regular decagons.
 The cuboctahedron has 8 triangular and 6 square faces, while the icosidodecahedron has 20 triangular and 12 pentagonal faces.
 They are 2 of the 13 Archimedeans, and their names explain from which polyhedra they derive from rectification: the vertices of the cuboctahedron are the edges’ midpoints of the cube or the octahedron; the vertices of the icosidodecahedron are the edges’ midpoints of the dodecahedron or the icosahedron.

 Coxeter, H. (1973).Regular Polytopes.
 New York: Dover Publications. p.
 17.

 * The software used is Rhinoceros (version 6.0)